-This thesis will focus on how to combine RL methods with Graph Neural Networks for solving cloth manipulation tasks.
+This thesis will focus on how to apply Reinforcement Learning methods for solving deformable object manipulation tasks.

 The Intelligent Robotics group will attend IROS 2021 with two accepted papers and a workshop mainly organised byPhD.
 Fares Abu-Dakka